lambdaclass/lambdaclass_hacking_learning_path/src/company_culture.md

 # Company Culture

-## Principles for success and teamwork philosphy
+## Principles for success and teamwork philosophy

 We follow a code of conduct that must be followed to ensure a safe space in the team.
 You signed it when you entered Lambda and we expect you to follow it.
 Basically, treat everyone with respect.